In life, everything changes, but God is unchanging

 Preparation and materials

-Ask the children to think back to the end of the summer term.
+Ask the children to think back over the past few months.
 What has changed in school since then?
 The children’s responses might include the following.

 - Children have changed classes.

 - New children and/or staff have joined the school.